ADVRHumanoids/ROSEndEffectorDocs/docs/source/install.rst

 ROS End-Effector is in development.
 Actually the most updated and working branch is the *devel* one, so you will clone the "devels" branch of each repository.

+Install MatLogger2, instructions can be find `here <https://github.com/ADVRHumanoids/MatLogger2>`_.
+:raw-html:`<br />`
+Please not that if you want to install also XBot2 (as described :ref:`below <xbot2Install>`) this step is not necessary since matlogger is included into the XBot installation

 .. code-block:: bash

   git clone -b devel https://github.com/ADVRHumanoids/ROSEndEffectorPackageManager.git